joe7575/vm16/manual/introduction.md

 Almost all instructions support different types of addressing modes.
 Addressing modes are:

 - **REG** (register addressing) All registers can be used: A, B, C, D, X, Y, SP ,PC.
 Ex: `inc A`
 - **IMM** (immediate) In immediate addressing, the operand is located immediately after the opcode in the second word of the instruction.
-These are 2-word instructions, only one operand can be of type IMM.
-Ex: `move a, #100`
+Both operands can be of type IMM (3-words instruction)
 - **DIR** (direct addressing) In direct addressing, the address of the operand is contained in the second word of the instruction.
 Direct addressing allows the user to directly address the memory.
-These are 2-word instructions.
-Ex: `move 800, A`
 - **IND** (indirect addressing) In indirect addressing, an index register (X or Y) is used to address memory.
 EX: `dec [X]`
 - **PINC** (indirect addressing with post-increment) Same as indirect addressing, but the index register will be incremented after the instruction is executed.
 Ex: `move [X]+, [Y]+` used for memory copying routines.
 - **ABS** (absolute addressing).
 Used for all branch/jump instructions as absolute jump address.
 These are 2-word instructions.
-Ex: `jump 0`
+Ex: `jump $1000`
 - **REL** (relative addressing).
 Used for all branch/jump instructions to be able to jump relative to the current address (relocatable code).
 These are 2-word instructions.
 Ex: `jump -8`
 - **CNST** (constant addressing).
 VM16 has two pseudo register #0 and #1, which can be used as source operand.
 Ex: `move A, #0`
+- **NUM** (number).
+A 10 bit number as part of the 16-bit opcode.
+Can only be used in combination with `sys` and `int`

-The table below uses two groups of addressing modes:
+In addition to the Addressing Modes the table below uses the following two addressing groups:

 - **DST**  (destination address capable) includes the following addressing modes: REG + DIR + IND + PINC
 - **SRC**  (source address/value capable) includes the following addressing modes: REG + DIR + IND + PINC  + IMM + CNST